ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 ## 4 Product Features
 ### Suport for encryption with per process access restriction
-To create a minifilter encryption driver is not easy, to create a driver suport encryption with process access restriction is more complicated.
-ETEFS_Mini does suport this feature.
+To create a minifilter encryption driver is not easy, to create a driver support encryption with process access restriction is more complicated.
+ETEFS_Mini does support this feature.
 ETEFS_Mini does not use file redirection or hidden files to suport this feature.
 All I/O requests operate on the same raw on-disk file.
 There are two cache views for the encrypted files, plain data cache for trusted process, encrypted data cache for untrusted process.